Honda Stream: Malaysia

 The Honda Stream was launched in November 2007, powered by a 1.8 L engine producing 140 PS at 6,300 rpm and 174 Nm of torque at 4,300 rpm and is mated to a 5-speed automatic gearbox, with fourth and fifth being overdrive gears for better highway fuel economy.
 In February 2009, Honda launched the RSZ variant joining the normal Stream.

 Singapore

-In Singapore, the Honda Stream is available through the authorised distributor and parallel import.
+In Singapore, the Honda Stream is available through Kah Motor, Honda's authorised distributor in the region, and parallel import.
 The parallel import Stream was launched slightly earlier than from the authorised distributor.
 It was available in the standard 1.8 model and also the higher spec RSZ model.
-Only 1 RST model was ever registered back in 2010.
+Only 1 RST model was ever registered in 2010.

 Stream RST (2009-2012) & TS (2010-2012)

 In some countries, this variant of the Stream has only 2 rows of seats (6 seats).
 For the RST model, a combination of the removal of the third row seat (in some countries) and adoption of light weight 17" alloy wheels reduces weight and improves handling and acceleration; the handling is further enhanced by suspension tuning and a tailgate spoiler is also added.